 The financial statements have been prepared in accordance with the Insurance Accounts Directive (Lloyd’s Syndicate and Aggregate Accounts) Regulations 2008 and applicable Accounting Standards in the United Kingdom and the Republic of Ireland, including Financial Reporting Standard 102 (FRS 102).
 FRS 102 requires the application of Financial Reporting Standard 103 (FRS 103) in relation to insurance contracts.

-The financial statements have been prepared on the historical cost basis, except for financial assets at fair value through profit or loss that are measured at fair value.
+The financial statements have been prepared on the historical cost basis, except for financial assets at fair value through profit or loss and available for sale that are measured at fair value.

 The financial statements are presented in [the Syndicate presentation currency], [which is also the Syndicate’s functional currency/the functional currency of the Syndicate is [Syndicate functional currency].
 [The presentational currency is different from the functional currency of the Syndicate because the Syndicate has elected to use a presentational currency aligned with the presentational currency of its corporate member].